-In order to understand the sources and volumes of greenhouse gas emissions produced within County Kilkenny, and those within local authority control and remit, the Council commissioned a Baseline Emissions Inventory3.
+In order to understand the sources and volumes of greenhouse gas emissions produced within County Kilkenny, and those within Local Authority control and remit, the Council commissioned a Baseline Emissions Inventory3.

 The inventory is a snapshot in time of emissions produced, a starting point against which future emissions reductions or mitigation actions can be measured and evaluated.

 The Baseline Emissions Inventory was prepared in accordance with the Local Authority Climate Action Plan Guidelines.
 It was undertaken by the South East Energy Agency.
-The Baseline Emissions Inventory can be can be accessed as a Supplementary report on either consult kilkenny.ie or the Council website here.
+The Baseline Emissions Inventory can be accessed as a Supplementary report on either consult kilkenny.ie or the Council website.

-Although Kilkenny County Council is only responsible for the emissions resulting from its own direct activities, emissions from the other sectors in the county were also assessed in order to provide a useful overview and context.
+Although Kilkenny County Council is responsible only for those emissions resulting from its own direct activities, emissions from the other sectors in the county were also assessed in order to provide a useful overview and context.
 Emissions from a range of greenhouse gases were identified and analysed including Carbon Dioxide (CO2), Methane (CH4) and Nitrous Oxide (N2O), and reported in kilo tonnes (kt) of Carbon Dioxide Equivalent (CO2eq)4.
 Energy consumption was also assessed.